AG-UI Guide

 To enable message snapshots, configure the following options:

-agui.WithMessagesSnapshotEnabled(true)enables message snapshots;agui.WithMessagesSnapshotPathsets the custom message snapshot route, defaulting to/history;agui.WithAppName(name)specifies the application name;agui.WithSessionService(service)injects thesession.Serviceused to look up historical events;aguirunner.WithUserIDResolver(resolver)customises howuserIDis resolved, defaulting to"user".
+agui.WithMessagesSnapshotEnabled(true)enables message snapshots;agui.WithMessagesSnapshotPathsets the custom message snapshot route, defaulting to/history;agui.WithAppName(name)specifies the application name as the defaultAppName;agui.WithAppNameResolver(resolver)is optional and overridesAppNameper request;agui.WithSessionService(service)injects thesession.Serviceused to look up historical events;aguirunner.WithUserIDResolver(resolver)customises howuserIDis resolved, defaulting to"user".

-When handling a message snapshot request, the framework extracts threadId as the SessionID from the AG-UI request body RunAgentInput, resolves userID using the custom UserIDResolver, and then builds session.Key with appName.
-It then queries the Session via session.Service, converts the stored events Session.Events into AG-UI messages, wraps them in a MESSAGES_SNAPSHOT event, and sends matching RUN_STARTED and RUN_FINISHED events.
+When handling a message snapshot request, the framework extracts threadId as the SessionID from the AG-UI request body RunAgentInput, resolves userID using the custom UserIDResolver, prefers the appName returned by AppNameResolver, and falls back to agui.WithAppName(name) when the resolver returns an empty value.
+These values are used to build session.Key, read the persisted events from session storage, reconstruct the message list required by MessagesSnapshot, wrap it into a MESSAGES_SNAPSHOT event, and send matching RUN_STARTED and RUN_FINISHED events.

 Example: